-LESSON ONE - SELECTING A SCENE
+LESSON ONE - SELECTING A SCENE and Supplies

 When you arrive at a site to paint, the scene can be overwhelming.
 You can turn around in every direction in wonder.
 The best times to paint outdoors are mornings and evenings, when the sun helps create shadows to add to the composition.
 Here is a diagram to help your decision.
 Facing north or south will give you the shadows to work with.
 Note these quickly with a sketch, covered next, as the light and shadows can change quickly at times.